MicrosoftDocs/win32/desktop-src/direct3d9/converting-to-directx-9.md

 ---
-Description: 'The following features were changed in Microsoft Direct3D 9.
-If you are using these features, see the changes listed below to help you port your application to Direct3D 9.' ms.assetid: '6f5b2cc1-5415-4af8-a964-051a5af42680'
+Description: The following features were changed in Microsoft Direct3D 9.
+If you are using these features, see the changes listed below to help you port your application to Direct3D 9. ms.assetid: 6f5b2cc1-5415-4af8-a964-051a5af42680
 title: Converting to Direct3D 9
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Converting to Direct3D 9